InfinityAlgo-Academy/LightHouse/CONTRIBUTING.md

 yarn run update:sample-json # update sample LHR based on sample artifacts
 ```

-When updating all artifacts, usually you'll need to revert changes to the `*.devtoolslog.json` and `*.trace.json` files and manually review changes to `artifacts.json` to make sure they are related to your work.
+When updating artifacts, usually you'll need to revert changes to the `*.devtoolslog.json` and `*.trace.json` files and manually review changes to `artifacts.json` to make sure they are related to your work.

 ## Tracking Errors